datapane/datapane/docs/docs/tutorials/datapane-cloud/index.md

-# Datapane Cloud
+# Hosting your app

-If you want to share your app on the web, _Datapane Cloud_ provides a free API and hosted platform for uploading and sharing apps with a single Python command.
+Datapane Cloud provides a free, secure platform for hosting and sharing your data apps.

-Create a Workspace for your team to securely collaborate and share apps, or share apps publicly using a link.
+This section will cover how to create an account, upload your app, manage your workspace, and invite members.

 !!! info

-    Your account will start on our free Cloud Starter plan.
-It allows for an unlimited number of public apps, but you can only have 5 private apps and 1 Project.
-If you need more private apps and up to 5 Projects, you'll need to upgrade to our Cloud Pro plan.
-You can also [contact us](mailto:support@datapane.com) to enquire about our Enterprise product.
+    Your account will automatically be created under our free **Cloud Starter** plan.
+This provides a workspace which allows up to 5 private apps with unlimited collaborators.
+For more apps and projects support, you can upgrade to our Cloud Pro plan at $12 / user per month.

-[View our pricing](https://datapane.com/pricing){:target="\_blank" class="md-button"}
+    [View pricing](https://datapane.com/pricing){:target="\_blank" class="md-button"}